P. Mark Kirwin, Esq.

 Angela has a Masters of Arts degree in Anthropology from California State University of Northridge and a Bachelors of Science degree in Business Administration, Marketing from San Diego State University.
 Before starting KIRF with Mark, she has worked for environmental and education non-profit organizations such as Roots & Shoots, a program of the Jane Goodall Institute and the Ventura Hillsides Conservancy as a web design and online marketing consultant.
 In the for-profit sector, Angela has enjoyed working in the outdoor industry for international brands Patagonia, Diamondback Bicycles and PowerBar.
 Angela used to be a nationally-ranked competitive triathlete.
 She qualified for and competed in the World Ironman Triathlon Championships in Kona, Hawaii in 1994 and the Boston Marathon in 2004.

-Angela's current interests include local ethnobotany, American Indian heritage, environmentally sustainable food cultures, and finding news ways to make anthropology engaging and relevant to her students while helping them become aware of their own biases and more empathetic of people of different cultural backgrounds.
+Angela's current interests include local ethnobotany, traditional foodways of indigenous peoples of California, environmentally sustainable food cultures, and finding news ways to make anthropology engaging and relevant to her students while helping them become aware of their own biases and more empathetic of people of different cultural backgrounds.
 Angela has lived in California all her life.

 Angela was inspired to help others through KIRF by experiencing the 2004 tsunami disaster first-hand, meeting Dr. Jane Goodall and by her mother-in-law Diane Kirwin.
 After retiring from social work and raising five children, Diane founded the Shekhawara Village School (formerly known as the Kirwin James International School) with local Indian humanitarians in rural Bihar, India.
 No matter how young you are, or how old you are, anyone can make a difference.
 Angela has said more than once, "Everyone is important.
 Anyone can make a real difference for good in the world."